jyalim/agave-shell-novice/_episodes/02-filedir.md

 Knowing this much about files and directories,
 Nelle is ready to organize the files that the protein assay machine will create.
-First,
-she creates a directory called `north-pacific-gyre` (to remind herself where the data came from).
-Inside that,
-she creates a directory called `2012-07-03`, which is the date she started processing the samples.
+First, she creates a directory called `north-pacific-gyre` (to remind herself where the data came from).
+Inside that, she creates a directory called `2012-07-03`, which is the date she started processing the samples.
 She used to use names like `conference-paper` and `revised-results`, but she found them hard to understand after a couple of years.
 (The final straw was when she found herself creating a directory called `revised-revised-results-3`.)

 > ## Sorting Output
 >
-> Nelle names her directories 'year-month-day',
-> with leading zeroes for months and days,
+> Nelle names her directories 'year-month-day', with leading zeroes for months
-> because the shell displays file and directory names in alphabetical order.
+> and days, because the shell displays file and directory names in alphabetical
-> If she used month names,
-> December would come before July;
+> order.
+If she used month names, December would come before July; if she
-> if she didn't use leading zeroes,
-> November ('11') would come before July ('7').
-Similarly, putting the year first
+> didn't use leading zeroes, November ('11') would come before July ('7').
-> means that June 2012 will come before June 2013.
+> Similarly, putting the year first means that June 2012 will come before June
+> 2013.
 {: .callout}

 Each of her physical samples is labelled according to her lab's convention with a unique ten-character ID, such as 'NENE01729A'.
 This is what she used in her collection log to record the location, time, depth, and other characteristics of the sample, so she decides to use it as part of each data file's name.
 Since the assay machine's output is plain text, she will call her files `NENE01729A.txt`, `NENE01812A.txt`, and so on.
 All 1520 files will go into the same directory.

-Now in her current directory `data-shell`,
-Nelle can see what files she has using the command:
+Now in her current directory `data-shell`, Nelle can see what files she has using the command:

 ~~~
 $ ls north-pacific-gyre/2012-07-03/
 ~~~
 {: .language-bash}

-This is a lot to type,
-but she can let the shell do most of the work through what is called **tab completion**.
+This is a lot to type, but she can let the shell do most of the work through what is called **tab completion**.
 If she types:

 ~~~
 $ ls nor
 ~~~
 {: .language-bash}

 and then presses <kbd>Tab</kbd> (the tab key on her keyboard), the shell automatically completes the directory name for her:

 ~~~
 $ ls north-pacific-gyre/
 ~~~
 {: .language-bash}

-If she presses <kbd>Tab</kbd> again,
-Bash will add `2012-07-03/` to the command, since it's the only possible completion.
+If she presses <kbd>Tab</kbd> again, Bash will add `2012-07-03/` to the command, since it's the only possible completion.
+Pressing <kbd>Tab</kbd>
-Pressing <kbd>Tab</kbd> again does nothing, since there are 19 possibilities;
+again does nothing, since there are 19 possibilities; pressing <kbd>Tab</kbd>
-pressing <kbd>Tab</kbd> twice brings up a list of all the files, and so on.
+twice brings up a list of all the files, and so on.
 This is called **tab completion**, and we will see it in many other tools as we go on.

+> ## Connecting topics
+>
+> To find out more about the Linux filesystem, refer to the manual page
+> ~~~
+> $ man hier
+> ~~~ {: .language-bash
+> which documents the filesystem's hierarchy.
+{: .callout}